Ann Arbor Senior Center

 Join us for sanctioned bridge at the Ann Arbor Senior Center with director, Matt Evett!
 No partner?
 No problem!
 Arrive by 11:30 a.m. and tell the director.
 Open to all ages 18+.
 More information can be found at annarborbridge.com.
 Located at the Ann Arbor Senior Center, 1320 Baldwin Ave.
 Call 734.794.6250.
 Cost is $8, members; $9, nonmembers.

-Non-sanctioned Duplicate Bridge Games
+Non-Sanctioned Duplicate Bridge Games

-Fall Instructional Bridge
+Winter Instructional Bridge

-Bridge for Beginners - Part I
+Bridge for Beginners - Part II

-Mondays through Dec.
-15, 9:30-11:30 a.m.
-(No class Oct.
-13) This course focuses on declarer play using methods described in the book “Play of the Hand in the 21st Century” by Audrey Grant.
-Chapters 1-3 of the text will be covered.
+Mondays, April 20-July 20, 9:30-11:30 a.m.
+(No class May 25).
+This course focuses on declarer play using methods described in the required textbook.
 Also covered will be smaller sections on bidding review, defense and more.
-Each class consists of 75 minutes of presentation.
-The last 45 minutes will be for students to play hands which will be analyzed with an emphasis on declarer techniques.
-Open to all ages.
-Prerequisite: Bridge I or an equivalent class.
-Instructed by Ray Gentz.
-Click here to register or call 734.794.6250
+Each class consists of 90 minutes of presentation including a brief break.
+The last 30 minutes will be for students to play hands which will be analyzed with an emphasis on declarer techniques.
+Required Text: “Play of Hand in the 21st Century” by Audrey Grant (ISBN-10: 0939460947).
+Click here to register or call 734.794.6250.
+Cost is: $130, members; $156 nonmembers (Drop-in: $15, members; $17, nonmembers).

-Bridge Defense - Part I
+Bridge Defense – Part III

 Senior Focused Classes: Wellness and Enrichment

-WCC Senior Focus Classes: Winter 2026 Registration Opens Monday Nov.
-17!
+WCC Senior Focus Classes: Winter 2026

 Senior Focus classes are offered in partnership with Washtenaw Community College for adults 65+ and are free of charge.
 The winter/spring class schedule is available below.
 Preregistration required.
 Space is limited.
 Please read carefully: Registrations will not be taken prior to 9 a.m. on Monday, Nov.
 17. Starting at 9 a.m. there are 3 ways you can register for classes:

-- Online: follow the link in the class description and register online.
+1. Online: follow the link in the class description and register online.

-- Call the center at 734.794.6250
+2. Call the center at 734.794.6250

-- Register in person at the center.
+3. Register in person at the center.

 Please note, emails and voicemails regarding registration will not be processed as timely as phone calls or in person registrations.
 If you wish to secure a spot, please use one of the three options listed above.
 Leaving a voicemail or sending an email does not guarantee a spot.
 If you’d like a tutorial on how to sign up for classes online, click here.